ssyz/CS370-MealPlan/README.md

-(This is a readme.md sample for GitHub.
-It is intended to guide the user to properly install and run our product) (Yellow part needs to be finished!!!!!)

 # MealPlan

 MealPlan is a semester-long project.
 It is an Android Application for Emory students seeking an innovative approach towards a better end-to-end dining experience.
 It was fully implemented and pitched on December 5th, 2018 at Emory University.